wanghaisheng/responsive-landing-page-starter/content/blog/en/the-coders-guide-to-sms-1.md

 You can also use SMS to send a flash message, also called a class zero message.
 A flash message is a message that pops up on your phone but, by default, doesn't save to your inbox.
 The point of a flash message is to enable you to send something that the receiver won't save by default.
 In other words, a flash message is a precursor to Snapchat's famous ephemeral messages.
 However, just like how with Snapchat, it is possible to screenshot a message, it is also possible to download a class zero message (or screenshot it), so you cannot entirely rely on it for secrecy.
 Another use case for a flash message is sending a message you want the recipient to read immediately.

+### Is SMS Secure?

+As a programmer, you know security is important.
+So you may be wondering how secure SMS is?
+SMS messages are not encrypted, which means your cellular provider can read them.
+While your mobile provider may not read your messages, providers like ATT&T, Sprint, and T-Mobile have sold customer's data in the past.
+Your provider also stores your SMS messages for some time. (https://www.howtogeek.com/402043/can-anyone-really-track-my-phones-precise-location/).
+Because mobile providers store SMS messages for varying amounts of time, they can and have been used in divorce and criminal proceedings.

+You may be wondering why companies use SMS for two-factor authentication if they are not encrypted?
+Companies use SMS for two-factor authentification because it helps verify the customer has access to the number they signed up for a service with.
+However, some security professionals recommend against using SMS for two-factor authentification because of the security risks.

+For example, hackers can intercept SMS messages.
+That means a bad actor could access an incoming authentication code without possessing the user's phone.
+Hackers can also get around SMS two-factor authentication using a SIM swap.
+A SIM card swap is when a bad actor convinces your mobile provider (by using various lies) to activate a new SIM card linked to your number on a new phone (that they possess).
+When they use the new SIM card, they then have possession of your phone number.

+Because of these problems, you should not treat SMS messages as private.
+If you need to communicate sensitive data, you should use a messaging app that provides end-to-end encryption like Signal.
+Just because the messages are not encrypted also does not mean two-factor authentication with SMS is useless.
+It still forces bad actors to take additional steps (like a SIM card swap) to hijack the account you are protecting with it.

+Whether or not SMS two-factor authentification provides enough protection depends on the application.
+If you are providing additional verification steps to a video streaming service, SMS may be OK.
+However, suppose you are setting up two-factor authentification for a bank.
+In that case, you may use something more secure like Google Authenticator, which would require a hacker to gain access to your physical device.

 ### Sending an SMS message Programmatically

 ![](/content/blog/the-coders-guide-to-sms/work-731198_640.jpg)